 The Lourdes Grotto

 This is east of the Bethlehem Grotto.
-As you visit the Lourdes Grotto, you can stop to get a view of the Bishop’s house, where the right wing of the house was built by Father Six over 100 years ago.
+As you visit the Lourdes Grotto, you can stop to get a view of the Bishop’s house, where the right wing was built by Father Six over 100 years ago.

 This grotto has some beautiful trees, and under some of the trees are the gravesites of two Parish Priests of Phat Diem, plus a layman who was martyred in the 19th Century.